Rheyles/from-a-to-b-with-rl/README.md

 ```
   ssh lewagon@XXX.XXX.XXX.XXX
 ```

-VSCode might ask you to edit the `.ssh` configuration file, I think it cannot hurt.
-It might ask you to save some changes to a config file (so you don't have to retype the ssh command again) and then will probably fail once after asking for the remote computer password.
+VSCode might ask you to save some changes to a config file so you don't have to retype the ssh command again.
+You can say yes to that.
+Then, it will probably fail once after asking for the remote computer password.
 Just specify the remote machine is a Windows, and try again, normally it should work !

-**/!\** The local account has a lot of privileges, __but__ you cannot access github from it !
+**/!\\** The local account has a lot of privileges, __but__ you cannot access github from it !
 So if you need to `git pull`, you will have to ask Brice to do it for you (he has a GitHub tunnel).
 Also : don't clutter the computer.

 ### Notes on GPU acceleration :